-Mr. Keenan.
+Mr. KEENAN.
 Let me make this clear: In the old act we had no provision for registration of existing possessed firearms.
 In this act we have, but it only requires the name, address, and the occupation of the possessor.
-It does not require identification by fingerprinting or photographing.
+It does not require identification by fiEgrip in AirBg.
+807 or photographing.